 Alan Yates, OBE

-Alan has over 25 years’ senior management experience in the affordable housing sector in regeneration and development having joined the sector from the construction industry.
+Alan has 28 years’ senior management experience in the affordable housing sector in regeneration, development and strategic asset management having joined the sector from the construction industry.
 Originally qualified in building, he has also completed executive training in Advanced Management Practice at Henley Business School.
 Alan has a particular interest in low carbon housing and is Chairman of the Sustainable Housing Action Partnership (SHAP).
-He is the Chairman of the NHF Regional Investment Group, a member of the national NHF Great Homes Group.
-Alan is also a Non- Executive Board member of Walsall NHS Healthcare Trust.
-Alan also established award-winning Local Homes (part of Accord) which is the first offsite manufacturer of low carbon homes by a housing association.

-Alan was awarded an OBE for services to housing in 2019.
+Alan was awarded an OBE for services to housing in 2019, and was named a Housing UK Climate Champion in 2020.

 Rebecca’s interest in sustainability has been a longstanding passion, having focused on sustainability and climate change policy during her BA (Geography) at the University of Oxford.
 She is currently completing an MSc in Sustainable Energy Provision and Demand Management at the Centre for Alternative Technology (CAT), which has led her to develop a passion for more sustainable homes in the future.